 Another feature that will encourage your patrons to sing and keep the good singers coming back is a nice sounding PA with a good floor monitor.
 Patrons who are interested in karaoke want to sound good, especially the ones who can sing.
 If word gets around that your establishment has good sounding equipment, it will get around the karaoke community fast.

 Like anything else, an awesome weekly karaoke night at your venue is only limited by your imagination and desire.
 Also like anything else, you will get out of it what you put into it so if you are going to do a weekly karaoke night you might as well do it right.
-As a KJ / DJ in Vancouver who has seen many karaoke nights come and go swiftly…don’t let yours be one of them.
+As a KJ / DJ who has seen many karaoke nights come and go swiftly…don’t let yours be one of them.